 'Pukaki' translates to 'source of stream' from Maori and along with its neighbours, Tekapo and Ohau formed when the terminal moraines of receding glaciers blocked their respective valleys forming moraine-dammed lakes.

 The Serenity of Lake Pukaki

 At 9.5 km's long and 8 wide it's a sizeable body of water but at the same time an extremely placid one.
 It's a tranquil part of the country and aside from the odd nearby farmstead, there's hardly any human habitation here.
-Nature lovers will be grinning from ear to ear discovering several secluded wild camping spots its eastern shores.
+Nature lovers will be grinning from ear to ear discovering several secluded wild camping spots on its eastern shores.

-Settle in and crack open a bevvy or three for some magnificent eye-candy.
+Settle in and crack open a bevvy or three for some magnificent eye candy.
 No phone staring here, only mountain and star gazing.
 New Zealand's highest peak, Aoraki (Mount Cook) will demand your attention, protruding majestically from the north end of the lake, serving up a superb vista.